Samsung/CredSweeper/docs/source/install.rst

     Install CredSweeper into system and copy ``pre-commit`` file in your ``.git/hooks`` repo.

 .. note::
-    credsweeper must be available in current python environment.
+    CredSweeper must be available in current python environment.

 .. note::
     pre-commit file context: